BrianBelhumeur/node-express-json-rpc2/README.md

     INTERNAL_ERROR   -32603  'Internal error'

-**Note:** For strict adherence to the specification, you cannot use bodyParser in conjuction with node-express-JSON-RPC2 because bodyParser will catch invalid JSON and return early, preventing a "Parse error" RPC response.
+**Note:** For strict adherence to the specification, you cannot use bodyParser in conjuction with node-express-JSON-RPC2 because bodyParser will catch invalid JSON and return early, preventing a proper "Parse error" RPC response.
 If you are not terribly worried about strict compliance, using bodyParser is fine.